 Senate Bill 28: Texas Ports

-Austin, TX – Senator Brandon Creighton (R-Conroe) filed legislation Friday to enable funding opportunities for Texas ports.
+Austin, TX – Senator Brandon Creighton (R-Conroe) filed legislation in March to enable funding opportunities for Texas ports.
 Today, Senate Bill 28 passed out of the Texas House of Representatives.

-During the 84th Interim, Lieutenant Governor Dan Patrick appointed Senator Creighton to chair the Senate Select Committee on Texas Ports tasked to study Texas’ port assets, both coastal and inland hubs.
-The Committee paid special attention to the economic impact of the Panama Canal expansion and made several trips to Texas ports.
+During the 84th Interim, Lieutenant Governor Dan Patrick appointed Senator Creighton to chair the Senate Select Committee on Texas Ports tasked to study Texas’ port assets and the economic impact of the Panama Canal expansion.

 Senator Brandon Creighton represents Senate District 4, which encompasses Chambers, Jefferson and parts of Montgomery, Harris and Galveston Counties.